Arturas1989/chess_game/README.md

 - **Move list.
 It includes:**
     - Move control buttons.
 They include:
-        - Button to move forward (or press the right arrow key).
+        - Move forward (or press the right arrow key).
-        - Button to move backward (or press the left arrow key).
+        - Move backward (or press the left arrow key).
-        - Button to move to the end position.
+        - Move to the end position.
-        - Button to move to the start position.
+        - Move to the start position.
-        - Reverse board button.
+        - Reverse board.
     - Current move highlighting.
     - Move variants.
 The ability to make move variants within chess moves.